ericjcili/team-profile-generator/README.md

 ## Contributors:
     Eric Cili
 ## Testing:
-    Testing for this project was done with Jest
+    Testing for this project was done with Jest.
+You can find the test files in the __tests__ directory.
 ## Questions:
     - GitHub Username: [ericjcili]
     - GitHub link: https://github.com/ericjcili